Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 Dr. Raymond Jean considers it an honor and a privilege to participate in your journey towards recovering from breast cancer.
 He is very sensitive to the traumatic nature of your experience, and he will provide you with the compassionate, personalized care you deserve every step of the way.
 Dr. Jean will take as much time as necessary to thoroughly explain all of your options in order to make sure you feel comfortable with your treatment plan.

 This highly compassionate care, combined with Dr. Jean’s extensive experience performing breast reconstruction procedures, have enabled him to help many women restore a beautiful breast appearance.
 This is often one of the most important components to healing emotionally after breast cancer.

 Contact our Philadelphia Plastic Surgeon

-Please contact Main Line Plastic Surgery using the form on this page or call 484-222-0010 today to schedule your breast reconstruction consultation.
+Please contact Main Line Plastic Surgery using the form on this page or Text or Call today to schedule your breast reconstruction consultation.
 We serve patients in Bryn Mawr, Villanova and throughout the Main Line of Philadelphia.